Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 Marketing automation at scale requires the following three elements, preferably in a single tool:

 - An online contact database.
-A place for storing all of your marketing data, including detailed interactions and behaviours for all contacts.
+A place to store all your marketing data, including detailed interactions and behaviours for all contacts.

 - A marketing automation engine.
 A tool for the creation, management and automation of marketing processes.